 The same could be said about its touchpad.
 It has a smooth texture and the buttons don’t feel mushy at all.
 It uses windows precision drivers so you have the best tracking on the software side.
 Gestures such as three-finger swipes, pinching are pleasant to use with no tracking errors during our testing.
 A bigger trackpad for this form factor is much more appreciated nonetheless, it’s one of the better trackpads in the market.

 The Yoga C640’s front-facing speakers are not loud enough for my taste, especially for front-facing speakers.
-This is a lost opportunity for Lenovo as almost all front-firing speakers from brand such as Razer and Apple are one of the best for ultrabooks.
+This is a lost opportunity for Lenovo as almost all front-firing speakers from brands such as Razer and Apple are one of the best for ultrabooks.
 Cranking both the Window’s Volume and an app or player volume doesn’t distort the sound that it produces an uncomfortable listening experience.
 You’ll still be more concerned about its underwhelming volume.

 The positioning of the fingerprint scanner is better than most ultrabooks, but not the best.
 It’s good that the scanner doesn’t take a portion of the trackpad.
-But as a “smart” laptop under Intel’s Project Athena, it would’ve been better if the fingerprint scanner is integrated on to the butter power button.
+But as a “smart” laptop under Intel’s Project Athena, it would’ve been better if the fingerprint scanner is integrated on to the power button.
 That way, you could also take advantage of the C640’s NVMe SSD.

 One of the C640’s smart features is the Privacy Shutter.
 It blocks the webcam via a small slide on the top bezel.
 Sliding it to the left will block the lens with a small red dot.

 360-degree support is present on the C640 and automatically enters tablet mode the moment you go over 180-degrees.
-It automatically disabled the keyboard as you do so.
+It automatically disables the keyboard as you do so.
 Using the C640 as a tablet is a delight thanks to its beautiful IPS panel which we’ll get in to later.
 What breaks the experience is again, the front-spacing speakers.
 Since the front-facing speakers aren’t that loud enough for its type, the sound is further weakened in tablet mode as the speakers are facing away from you.
 Making it worse is your hands will cover the speakers in tablet mode unless ofcourse you’re holding it in portrait mode or in a reversed way similar to the picture above.

 Another missed opportunity for Lenovo is the smart pencil.
 Don’t expect Apple or Microsoft type of functionality.
-Using it as a standalone pen for Onenote, sketches or in tablet mode is fine but the problem lies with its buttons that act as a left or right-click.
+Using it as a standalone pen for Onenote, sketches, or in tablet mode is fine but the problem lies with its buttons that act as a left or right-click.